alekdavis/PlexBackup/README.md

 Plex does not offer a meaningful backup feature.
 Yes, it can back up a Plex database, but if you need to move your Plex instance to a different system or restore it after a hard drive crash, a single database backup file will be of little use.
 For a meaningful backup, in addition to the Plex database, you will need a copy of the Plex Windows registry key and tens (or hundreds) of thousands of Plex application data files.
 Keep in mind that backing up gigabytes of data files may take a long time, especially when they are copied remotely, such as to a NAS share.
 And you must keep the Plex Media Server stopped while the backup job is running (otherwise, it can corrupt the data).
 In the other words, a meaningful Plex backup is a challenge to which I could not find a good solution, so I decided to build my own.
 Ladies and gentlemen, meet PlexBackup.ps1.

 ## Overview
 PlexBackup.ps1 (or, briefly, _PlexBackup_) is a PowerShell script that can back up and restore a Plex instance on a Windows system.
 The script backs up the Plex database, Windows registry key, and app data folders essential for the Plex operations (it ignores the non-essential files, such as logs or crash reports).
 And it makes sure that Plex is not running when the backup job is active (which may take hours).
+And it can send mail, too.

-The script will not back up media (video, audio, images) or Plex program files.
+IMPORTANT: The script will not back up media (video, audio, images) or Plex program files.
 You must use different backup techniques for those.
 For example, you can keep your media files on a RAID 5 disk array.
 And you don't really need to back up Plex program files, since you can always download them.
 But for everything else, PlexBackup is your guy.

 ### Modes of operation
 PlexBackup can run in three modes (specified by the `Mode` switch):